 On the first day, I was slammed with prospects from the very opening of the show to the last minute.
-Busy with prospects, I noticed a gentleman with a beard standing off to the side carefully inspecting the particulars of my booth.
+Busy with opportunities, I noticed a gentleman with a beard standing off to the side, carefully inspecting the particulars of my booth.
 At the end of the day, he came over and introduced himself as Reed Sherwood.
-He worked for Optima Graphics in St Louis who was also an exhibitor in the show.
-He too was looking for new distributors, however, because I didn’t manufacture graphics, he wasn’t a competitor of mine.
+He worked for Optima Graphics in St Louis, who was also an exhibitor in the show.
+He, too, was looking for new distributors, however, because I didn’t manufacture graphics, he wasn’t a competitor of mine.

 Our conversation lasted well beyond the close of the show.
-I learned that the company he represented sold high-end graphics to retailers in the trade show industry.
+I learned that his company sold high-end graphics to retailers in the trade show industry.
 Over the course of his yearly travel schedule, he visited nearly every retailer of trade show displays in the country.
 To my amazement, he was a trusted vendor with the exact same audience that I was trying to reach.